Orenco station (TriMet): Transit-oriented development

 The area immediately north of the station, among the last parcels of land to be filled, was approved for development in 2013.
 The $120 million Platform District, developed by Holland Partners Group, features three six-story, mixed-use buildings that include more than 1,000 housing units and 20000 sqft of retail space.
 The first of the three buildings, called "The Hub", was completed in February 2015.
 At the district's center is Plaza Park, a 0.5 acre urban plaza that consists of a water feature, a colorful pergola, and a raised deck built around two white oak trees.
 The plaza is designed to host outdoor public events.

 Station details

-Located south of Northeast Cornell Road on Northeast Orenco Station Loop and west of Northeast Century Boulevard, the station serves the Orenco Station neighborhood.
+Orenco station is located south of Northeast Cornell Road and west of Northeast Century Boulevard adjacent to Northeast Orenco Station Loop.
+The station serves the Orenco Station neighborhood.
 It was within TriMet's fare zone 3 until the agency discontinued all use of fare zones in 2012.
-Designed by OTAK Inc., it features an island platform between the two tracks that consists of a shelter, ticket vending machines, and a passenger information display.
-The station includes a 24-hour park and ride with 125 spaces, as well as a nearby 50-space bike-and-ride facility operated by BikeLink.
+Designed by OTAK Inc., Orenco station features an island platform with a shelter, ticket vending machines, and a passenger information display.
+There is a 24-hour park and ride with 125 spaces nearby, as well as a 50-space bike-and-ride facility operated by BikeLink.
 Between the station and Northeast Cherry Drive is Plaza Park, a public plaza bounded by mid-rise, mixed-use buildings that collectively make up the Platform District.